 The Arena Revolution: How Owning Buildings Creates $800 Million Franchises

 The Golden State Warriors generate $833 million in annual revenue, nearly double the league average of $408 million.
-The primary reason?
-They own Chase Center, a $1.6 billion arena opened in 2019 that hosts 200+ events annually beyond Warriors games.
+The primary reason is they own Chase Center, a $1.6 billion arena opened in 2019 that hosts 200+ events annually beyond Warriors games.

 Warriors Basketball (41 Home Games):